 Depending on the priority you set for the agreement creation action, your user’s bank may notify them immediately about the pending agreement authorisation request.

-The agreement authorisation request will expire automatically (if custom expiry duration is not specified during agreement validation) after 5 days if it’s not actioned by your user.
+The agreement authorisation request will expire automatically (if custom expiry duration is not specified during agreement validation) after 5th day if not actioned by your user.
 The agreement will be cancelled automatically on 6th day if not cancelled by the payer institution on the 5th day post authorisation request expiration.
 You’ll then need to initiate the agreement creation process again.